 Losing your job is never a great experience.
 Although, sometimes it doesn’t come as a complete surprise, it’s normal to experience a range of emotions from shock to anger, sadness, desperation and stress.

 You may have found yourself at a loose end on the job front, but don’t worry, Fuse Recruitment’s do's and don’ts explain what you should do if you’ve been fired.

 Do consider why you lost your job

 In order to move on with your career, it’s important to fully understand the circumstances behind your termination.
-Was it something that you done, or was it something the company done?
+Was it something that you had done, or was it something the company had done?
 Was your position simply no longer needed?
 Whatever the reason, knowing exactly why it happened is imperative so that you can explain it to future employers.
 If the sacking occurred as a result of your own actions or behaviour, learn from the experience and ensure you don’t make the same mistakes in a future position.